ITSamantha/ITSamantha/README.md

     ___06.24 - Present___

     ___Position___: Backend Developer
-      1. Development and testing of web applications (frontend, backend) in Python (FastAPI, pydantic, SQLAlchemy, alembic, pytest).
+      - Development and testing of web applications (frontend, backend) in Python (FastAPI, pydantic, SQLAlchemy, alembic, pytest).
-      2. Telegram bot development in Python (python-telegram-bot).
+      - Telegram bot development in Python (python-telegram-bot).
-      3. integration, deployment of applications on the server.
+      - Integration, deployment of applications on the server.

   - ### **Freelance**

     ___01.24 - 05.24___

     ___Position___: Python Backend Developer
-      1. Development and testing of web applications (backend) in Python (FastAPI, pydantic, SQLAlchemy, alembic, pytest).
+      - Development and testing of web applications (backend) in Python (FastAPI, pydantic, SQLAlchemy, alembic, pytest).
-      2. integration, deployment of applications on the server.
+      - Integration, deployment of applications on the server.

   - ### **Online school of programming Rebotica**